327979420/Xianpei-intern-repo/Milestone-5-Project-Management-Tools-Used-at-Focus-Bear/standup-attendance-focusbear.md

 ## 🛠️ Task

 ### ❓ Write a short reflection on how standup attendance tracking is used at Focus Bear.
-At Focus Bear, standup attendance tracking is managed through simple and accessible tools.
-Although I don’t have direct access to the current attendance file, I learned from a conversation with Cinmily that she uses Notion, utilizing built-in checkboxes to record each member’s attendance during standups.

-Additionally, the team can review past Google Calendar invites to cross-reference and confirm attendance for each session.
-Moving forward, I plan to create a Google Sheet to track attendance, as suggested.
-Since the backend team is relatively small, I can manually record meeting participation, even with members working on different days.
-This approach will help maintain consistency and support team engagement.
+Standup attendance tracking at Focus Bear was initially handled through Notion, where Cinmily used built-in checkboxes to record attendance during daily standups.
+While I don’t currently have direct access to this file, I’ve learned that it’s updated live and provides a quick visual reference for who attended each session.
+In addition, Google Calendar invites are used to cross-reference attendance history when needed.

+From daily stand-ups, it appears that attendance isn’t formally reviewed on a fixed schedule, but patterns have emerged—particularly among interns with part-time availability.
+For example, backend interns who only work on Mondays and Tuesdays often miss mid- or late-week standups, potentially leading to misalignment during sprints.
+In another team, some members have repeatedly missed standups and even sprint planning sessions, without prior communication, which raises concerns around team coordination and accountability.

+To prevent this, I created a dedicated Google Sheet tracker, updated weekly, to monitor attendance across the teams.
+This helps surface attendance gaps early, allowing for timely follow-up.
+If a team member consistently misses meetings without notice, I plan to schedule a one-on-one check-in to understand the reason—whether it’s due to time conflicts, personal challenges, or disengagement.
+If it’s a scheduling issue, I will encourage the member to submit async updates before standups to keep the team aligned without requiring rescheduling.
+This structured approach aims to improve consistency, strengthen communication, and ensure everyone stays engaged in the sprint workflow.